Tobzid/alx-low_level_programming/0x0C-more_malloc_free/README.md

-function that creates an array of integers.
+function that reallocates a memory block using malloc and free